newwby/Godoct/example/example_documentation.md

 - *[default value = initial_weather_state]*

-Property to store the current weather state This will change as weather transitions occur
+Property to store the current weather state.
+This will change as weather transitions occur.
 ### var weather_intensity
 - *[default value = 50]*

-Property to control the intensity of the current weather Ranges from 0 (no intensity) to 100 (maximum intensity)
+Property to control the intensity of the current weather.
+Ranges from 0 (no intensity) to 100 (maximum intensity).
 ### var transition_speed
 - **type:** float

 - *[default value = 1.0]*

-Property to control the speed of weather transitions Speed is defined as the time it takes to fully transition from one state to another
+Property to control the speed of weather transitions.
+Speed is defined as the time it takes to fully transition from one state to another.
 ### var transition_timer
 - **type:** timer

-Timer to manage weather transitions The timer is used internally to trigger changes in weather state
+Timer to manage weather transitions.
+The timer is used internally to trigger changes in the weather state.